Nishal3/dbexport/README.md

 $ product_csv.py
 ```

-You can also export to a JSON file called `product_ratings.csv` in this format:
+You can also export to a JSON file called `product_ratings.json` in this format:
 ``` JSON
 [
     {